 Alternatively, you get get a combined extract to get all the healthful benefits of organic reishi mushrooms, organic chaga mushrooms, organic maitake mushrooms, and organic turkey tail mushrooms, extracted in organic grain alcohol and distilled water.

 I’ve been using Mountain Rose Herbs mushrooms for a while now and I am very satisfied with their quality and price point.
-Until the end of June 2021, there is a sale of 20% off on all single and combined extracts through the MRH website (affiliate link which means if you buy through this link, I might get a small commission at no cost to you).
+There is always a sale or clearance going on so make sure to check the MRH website frequently (affiliate link which means if you buy through this link, I might get a small commission at no cost to you).

 There you have it.
-I hope you’ll consider adding medicinal mushroom to your diet and as part of the healthy supplementation, whether just for general health or to help ward off serious illness such as cancer.
+I hope you’ll consider adding medicinal mushrooms to your diet as part of the healthy supplementation, whether just for general health or to help ward off serious illnesses such as cancer.